kaukana0/select/docu.md

 now, everything is unselected except Cordovia and Uganda, they're selected.

 note: can be set before and after setting data. when setting before, selectDefaults() can be omitted, because the defaults are set while filling the box.

+## disabled

+    document.getElementById("selectCountry").disabledSelections = ["GB"]

+note: has only effect if set before setting data.